 How to Reduce Noise in Bulb Mode Photography

-This second frame will last the same amount of time as the original one.
-This is called a dark frame.
+The second frame, also called the dark frame, will last the same amount of time as the original one.

 At the end of this shot, the camera will drop what it considers to be digital noise produced by overheating the individual sensor sites.

-I use it very often on my Olympus camera for exposures that last from thirty seconds to two or four minutes.
+I use it very often on my Olympus camera for exposures that last from 30 seconds to two or four minutes.

-Remember though that to use the noise reduction on long exposures you will need twice the time you had budgeted.
+Remember that when using slow shutter speeds, the noise reduction will need twice the time of your initial exposure.

 I love long exposure photography.
-And over the years I learnt to love and to manage the Bulb mode in my cameras.
+Over the years, I have learned to love and manage the Bulb Mode in my cameras.

 Now go out there and practice using bulb mode for your shots!

 Looking for more tips?
 Why not check out our new post on how to understand exposure value next!